reveal/revealjs.com/src/content/backgrounds.md

 ## Background Transitions

-Backgrounds transition using a fade animation by default.
-This can be changed to a linear sliding transition by passing `backgroundTransition: 'slide'` to the `Reveal.initialize()` call.
-Alternatively you can set `data-background-transition` on any section with a background to override that specific transition.
+We'll use a cross fade to transition between slide backgrounds by default.
+This can be changed using the [`backgroundTransition`](/config/transitions/#background-transitions) config option.

 ## Parallax Background